Clearcycle App

 Takeaways

-Refining with Competitive Edge and User-Centric Features
+Refining with Competitive Edge

 An in-depth competitive analysis revealed strengths and weaknesses in existing recycling apps, allowing me to incorporate effective elements and to avoid UX flaws.
 This approach saved time overall and led to a more functional app from the start.
 It made me realize the importance of having competition to learn from.